del-Pacifico/Mass-Image-Downloader/README.md

 ### 📁 Bulk Curation
 Streamline the process of selecting and downloading specific types of images across many tabs or search results pages.

 ---

+## ⚠️ Edge Cases & Warnings

+While Mass Image Downloader is highly reliable, a few edge cases should be considered:

+- **Sites using anti-download mechanisms** (e.g., CSP, lazy loading, or JavaScript-driven blobs) may prevent direct image access.
+- **Images embedded via CSS or Base64** are not detected.
+- If the browser’s setting “Ask where to save each file before downloading” is **enabled**, the extension **will not function**.
+- In gallery mode, if `<a>` tags do not link to image files directly, they will be ignored.
+- Very large galleries (100+ images) may briefly slow down tab rendering or UI feedback.
+- The extension only processes tabs in the **same window** as the active tab.

+---